BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

-Many BRCA functional assays interrogate the impact of the variant on *homologous DNA repair (HDR)* or on drug sensitivity.
+Functional assays are laboratory experiments that interrogate the impact of the variant on some aspect of BRCA protein function or abundance.

-Homologous DNA repair is one of the key functions of *BRCA1* and *BRCA2*, and describes the cell's ability to repair double-strand DNA breaks under certain circumstances.
-Many HDR assays are *cell survival* assays; HDR is essential to the life of the cell, so when the cell is subjected to mutational processes to incur DNA damage, cell life or death is one indication of HDR activity.
+One of the most important functions of the BRCA1 and BRCA2 proteins is *Homologous DNA Repair (HDR)*, and HDR is the focus of many BRCA functional assays.
+HDR is a molecular DNA repair process that enables the cell  to repair double-strand DNA breaks under certain circumstances.
+Loss of HDR activity leads to an accumulation of DNA damage, which in turn can lead to cancer in humans and early cell death in the laboratory.

+*Cell survival* assays measure HDR activity by subjecting tissue with a given genetic variant to mutational processes to incur DNA damage, and measuring the rate of survival of the cells in that tissue, with a greater rate of cell death suggesting a harmful variant with greater impact.

-*PARP inhibitors* are a family of pharmaceutical drugs that inhibit the cell's ability to repair single-strand DNA breaks, a circumstance which eventually leads to double-strand DNA breaks.
-Cells which contain pathogenic *BRCA* variants lack the HDR activity necessary to repair these double-strand breaks, leading to cell death.
-This makes cells with pathogenic *BRCA* variants sensitive to PARP inhibition.
+*Drug sensitivity* assays measure HDR activity by exposing the cell to PARP inhibitors are a family of pharmaceutical drugs that inhibit the cell’s ability to repair single-strand DNA breaks.
+These single-stranded DNA breaks lead to double-stranded DNA breaks, which lead to early cell death if not repaired.
+For these reasons, the presence of harmful BRCA variants makes tissue sensitive to PARP inhibition, leading to early cell death.
 PARP inhibitors include the drugs Olaparib, Rucaparib, Niraparib and Talazoparib.

+The cellular processes that impact BRCA protein abundance often impact *RNA production*, or the abundance of BRCA mRNA.
+Harmful variants can reduce the abundance of BRCA mRNA by impacting cellular processes including transcription, mRNA splicing and others.
+When a variant impacts the abundance of BRCA RNA, that will impact the abundance of BRCA protein, and reduce the overall BRCA functional activity.

-For each functional assay publication, we present a set of general fields that are common to all variants in the publication (Author, Publication, Previous Publications, and Result Descriptions) as well as a set of fields that detail the results for each variant (this includes the Results field with the authors' overall interpretation, and additiional fields with specific results depending on the publication).
+For each functional assay publication, we present a set of general fields that are common to all variants in the publication (**Author**, **Publication**, **Previous Publications**, and **Report Descriptions**) as well as a set of fields that detail the reported experimental results on each each variant (this includes the **Reports** field with the authors’ report on overall functional impact, and additional fields reporting on specific experiments depending on the publication).
 We detail these fields below.
 For conciseness, we list the general fields just once.

 ----
 #### General Fields